Soft Tournament Equilibrium: Additional Theoretical Results

 \subsection{Lipschitz Continuity of STE Operators}

 We establish that the STE operators are not just continuous but Lipschitz continuous, which provides quantitative bounds on their stability.

-\begin{proposition}[Lipschitz Continuity] For any fixed temperature $\tau > 0$ and path length $K$, the Top-Cycle membership score $t_\tau(a)$ is Lipschitz continuous in the probabilistic tournament matrix $P$.
-Specifically, there exists a constant $L = L(\tau, K, n)$ such that for any two probabilistic tournaments $P$ and $P'$:
+\begin{proposition}[Lipschitz Continuity] For any fixed positive temperatures $\tau,\gamma>0$ and path length $K$, the Top-Cycle membership score $t_\tau(a)$ is Lipschitz continuous in the probabilistic tournament matrix $P$.
+Specifically, there exists a constant $L = L(\tau,\gamma,K,n)$ such that for any two probabilistic tournaments $P$ and $P'$:

 \end{proposition}